About Our Classes

 Semi-Formal Pathway

-There are 6 Semi-Formal Pathway classes: Lime, Cedar, Fir, Birch, Rowan and Laurel
+There are 9 Semi-Formal Pathway classes: Ash, Bay, Lime, Cedar, Fir, Birch, Laurel, Juniper and Elm.

-Please see our Yearly Planning Overview for a detailed termly breakdown of delivery.
+Please see our Fir Yearly Planning Overview for a detailed termly breakdown of delivery.

-Lime, Cedar and Fir are Key Stage 3 classes having a predominantly class-based curriculum based on the EQUALS Scheme of Work that enables pupils to develop their communication, independence and practical skills.
+Fir is a Key Stage 3 class having a predominantly class-based curriculum based on the EQUALS Scheme of Work that enables pupils to develop their communication, independence and practical skills.
 These pupils will access either ASDAN Transition Challenge or ASDAN Personal Progress at Key Stage 4, depending on their development/progress.

 Birch

-Please see our Yearly Planning Overview for a detailed termly breakdown of delivery.
+Please see our Birch Yearly Planning Overview for a detailed termly breakdown of delivery.

 Laurel

-Please see our Yearly Planning Overview for a detailed termly breakdown of delivery.
+Please see our Laurel Yearly Planning Overview for a detailed termly breakdown of delivery.

-Laurel is a class of Key Stage 4 pupils which follows a ‘semi-formal’ curriculum that is designed to develop practical, work and life skills.
-These pupils complete ASDAN Personal Progress units (and/or OCR Life & Living Skills units).
+Laurel is a class of Key Stage 4 & 5 pupils who follow a ‘semi-formal’ bespoke curriculum that is designed to develop personal, work and life skills.
+This includes on-site/off-site work skills, travel training, cookery and visiting colleges.
+All pupils will access Entry Level and/or ASDAN Personal Progress units (and/or OCR Life & Living Skills units), depending on their development/progress.

-Please see our Yearly Planning Overview for a detailed termly breakdown of delivery.
+Please see our Juniper Yearly Planning Overview for a detailed termly breakdown of delivery.

 Elm

-Please see our Yearly Planning Overview for a detailed termly breakdown of delivery.
+Please see our Elm Yearly Planning Overview for a detailed termly breakdown of delivery.

 Enrichment